-- 1. Dissolve the dry miND® spike-in in nuclease-free water (NFW) (Note: NFW is not provided with the kit.).
-Aliquot spike-ins to enhance stability after reconstitution. - 2.
+- a.
+KT-041-MIND-250 Dissolve the dry miND® spike-in in nuclease-free water (NFW) (Note: NFW is not provided with the kit.).
+Aliquot spike-ins to enhance stability after reconstitution. - b.
+KT-041-MIND-48 The miND® spike-in is ready-to-use - 2.
 Add the miND® spike-in to an RNA sample before the NGS library preparation - 3.
 Immediately proceed with the NGS library preparation according to the manufacturer's protocol